hemidactylus/data-api-nb-test/README.md

   - collect and send to s3
   - run stats, append, send to s3
   - add alert if multiple tagged instances detected
+- investigate on the issue with the action logs logging the params and passing a token
 - expand on workloads (exploratorily, then thoroughly)